tubaman48/CI-MS1-local-wind-groups/README.md

 ## Testing

-> - After initial wireframe design, I checked each navigation item link is working correctly to each Page.
+> - After initial wireframe design, I checked each navigation item link is working correctly to each section or page.
 I set a _temporary_ contrasting background colour to each page to mark out each section.
 > - Tested responsiveness of the wireframe using Dev Tools and confirmed basic structure looks and works well on all mobile decides from 320px, up to desktop size.
 > - Tested **Logo text** in menu bar to ensure it points to the Home page.
-> - Tested **Home, Brass Bands, Concert Bands, Orchestras, Music Services & Changes** links in menu bar to ensure it points to each page and position correctly.
+> - Tested **Home, Brass Bands, Concert Bands, Orchestras, Music Services & Changes** links in menu bar to ensure it points to each section/page and positions correctly.
 > - Tested **Social Media icons** in Footer to ensure they open the correct pages, and in a new tab on the browser.
 > - Tested **Website and Contact Form** links for each organisation on each of the category pages and ensured that they open the correct locations in a new tab on the browser.
 > - Tested **eMail** links for each organisation on each of the category pages and ensured that they pointed to the correct locations, using the mailto: prefix.